LiliiaBgdnv/GWAS_project/README.md

 ## CONCLUSIONS:
  1. **FarmCPU**, implemented in the GAPIT program, performed best when working with the dataset for a **complex trait**.
-Thus, this method has found 20 adequately annotated sigs, which is the highest number among tested models
+Thus, this method has found 20 adequately annotated SNPs, which is the highest number among tested models
- 2. For the **simple trait**, the **FarmCPU method** implemented in the PLINK program showed itself in the best way, it found the greatest number of adequately annotated sieps, namely 7 pieces.
+ 2. For the **simple trait**, the **FarmCPU method** implemented in the PLINK program showed itself in the best way, it found the greatest number of adequately annotated SNPs, namely 7 pieces.
 But in general, few SNPs were found because amino acid content is not a very contrasting trait.
  3. In the future it is planned to test these models with the selected parameters, to improve the quality of the analysis.

 ## Software Requirements